scds/data-sonification/case-study/sonification-demo-3.md

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://echo360.ca/media/84ecbc20-4fd2-49c2-8f23-7e855843b9cf/public"></iframe>
 [View original here.](https://echo360.ca/media/84ecbc20-4fd2-49c2-8f23-7e855843b9cf/public)

 <b> Company risk </b> is once again represented by a harp at a 12x tempo in F minor.
 However, it is set an octave higher than in example 2.7 to enhance the droning effect.
-This adjustment ensures that the few data points indicating when a risk to the company was noted stand out more prominently.
+This adjustment ensures that the few data points indicating when a risk to the company was noted stand out.

 [^1]: Karlin, F., & Wright, R. (2004).
 On the track: A guide to contemporary film scoring.
 Taylor & Francis Group.